Canadian Pacific Royal Hudson: Regular service

-The CPR owned a total of 65 class H1 Hudsons built by MLW.
+The Canadian Pacific Railway (CPR) owned a total of 65 class H1 Hudsons built by Montreal Locomotive Works (MLW).
 Classes H1a and H1b, numbered 2800–2819, were not semi-streamlined and were not "Royal" Hudsons.
-The Canadian Pacific Railway owned 30 class H1c Royal Hudsons, numbered 2820–2849, built in 1937, 10 class H1d Royal Hudsons, numbered 2850–2859, built in 1938, and five class H1e Royal Hudsons, numbered 2860–2864, built in 1940.
-The class H1c and class H1d Royal Hudsons were used in passenger and freight service in the East and in the Central Provinces.
+The CPR owned 30 class H1c Royal Hudsons, numbered 2820–2849, built in 1937, 10 class H1d Royal Hudsons, numbered 2850–2859, built in 1938, and five class H1e Royal Hudsons, numbered 2860–2864, built in 1940.
+The class H1c and class H1d Royal Hudsons were used in passenger and freight service in Eastern Canada.
 The class H1e (Nos.
-2860 through 2864) Royal Hudsons were all built as oil-burners for the service between Vancouver and Revelstoke where they worked until they were displaced by diesels.
+2860−2864) Royal Hudsons were all built as oil-burners for the service between Vancouver and Revelstoke where they worked until they were displaced by diesels.
 At the end of 1952 the H1c and H1d were assigned to the sheds in Montreal (10), Toronto (7), Fort William (4), Winnipeg (17) and Calgary (2) – the brackets showing the assigned number of locomotives.
 All five H1e were assigned to Vancouver.

 The Royal Hudsons were used on all main lines of the CPR except Montreal–Saint John due to bridge weight restrictions.
 They worked almost all transcontinental passenger trains.
 The Dominion was hauled by a Royal Hudson 811 mi from Toronto to Fort William and by another one 1250 mi further on to Calgary.
 There, a more powerful Selkirk took over till Revelstoke and another Royal Hudson brought the train over the last 379 mi to Vancouver.

 By 1960, all of the 20 Hudsons and 45 Royal Hudsons had been retired due to having been completely replaced by diesel locomotives.